Rasmus Corlin Christensen

 (2016) Global Wealth Chains and Professional Competition, Networks in Finance, Manchester Business School, Manchester.

-Reviewer for the Canadian Journal of Political Science.
+Peer reviewer for the British Tax Review and Canadian Journal of Political Science.

 English: Functionally native proficiency